MIC-DKFZ/nnUNet/readme.md

 # Usage

-## How to run nnU-Net on a new datasets
+## How to run nnU-Net on a new dataset
 Given some dataset, nnU-Net fully automatically configures an entire segmentation pipeline that matches its properties. nnU-Net covers the entire pipeline, from preprocessing to model configuration, model training, postprocessing all the way to ensembling.
 After running nnU-Net, the trained model(s) can be applied to the test cases for inference.